Layouts

 that provides types for the props passed to pages.

-// src/pages/posts/layout.tsx
+// app/pages/posts/layout.tsx

 import { LayoutProps } from "@twofold/framework/types";